DrDevSK/MLMD/README.md

 #README File

-# Are we there yet?
-Faster Pediatric Care With Machine Learning Directives
+# Faster Pediatric Care With Machine Learning Directives

 The following repository contains the original python files and software code used in the development of machine learning medical directives